JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-dsl-reference.md

 [//]: # (title: Multiplatform Gradle DSL reference)

-> Multiplatform projects are in [Alpha](components-stability.md).
-Language features and tooling may change in future Kotlin versions.
+> Multiplatform projects are in [Beta](components-stability.md).
+They are almost stable, but migration steps may be required
+> in the future.
+We'll do our best to minimize any changes you have to make.
 >
 {type="note"}